|

 Stars

-in The play premiered in 1967 at Hampstead Theatre.
+The play premiered in 1967 at Hampstead Theatre.
 It subsequently had two Broadway engagements and transferred in 1968 to the West Ends Criterion Theatre where it played 400 performances before moving to the Mayfair Theatre.
 Those runs combined with extensive international touring earned Dotrice a place in the Guinness Book of Records for the greatest number of solo performances (1,782).
 Join John

 Aubrey, reclusive antiquarian, as he takes you on a nostalgic journey